clang-ykt/ONNF/doc/Dialects/onnx.md

 #### Results:

 1. `Y`: memref of any type values or tensor of any type values
-1. `out_mean`: memref of any type values or tensor of any type values
+1. `out_mean`: memref of any type values or tensor of any type values or none type
-1. `out_var`: memref of any type values or tensor of any type values
+1. `out_var`: memref of any type values or tensor of any type values or none type
-1. `saved_mean`: memref of any type values or tensor of any type values
+1. `saved_mean`: memref of any type values or tensor of any type values or none type
-1. `saved_var`: memref of any type values or tensor of any type values
+1. `saved_var`: memref of any type values or tensor of any type values or none type

 ### onnx.BatchNormalizationTestMode (ONNXBatchNormalizationTestModeOp)
 ONNX BatchNormalization operation in test mode